-Faith Only Gospel - The Bible Teaches the Protestant Doctrine that Good Works have nothing to do with salvation
+The Bible Teaches the Protestant Doctrine that Good Works have nothing to do with eternal salvation and that God saves those who merely ask in faith

 Recommended Book, By Faith Alone, RC Sproul, Hodder & Stoughton, London, 1995